networknt/light-doc/content/tutorial/rest/openapi/petstore/build.md

 Now the server is started and listens to port 8443 on HTTPS with HTTP 2.0 as default.

-Services built on top of light platform are consists of numeric middleware handlers that are responsible for all cross-cutting concerns.
+Services built on top of the light platform can consist of numerous middleware handlers that are responsible for all cross-cutting concerns.
 It is a [plugin architecture][] and each plugin has its own configuration file.

-The following is the default server.yml to control how server is started.
+The following is the default server.yml to control how the server is started.

 ```yaml
 # Server configuration